TorchLean API

 Config-style diffusion model constructors plus reusable, dataset-independent DDPM/DDIM helpers.

-The runnable examples decide where data comes from (CIFAR-10, ImageNet-style folders, synthetic fixtures).
+The runnable examples decide where data comes from (CIFAR-10, ImageNet-style folders, synthetic artifacts).
 The definitions here are shape-parametric and can be reused by tests, examples, and future proof-facing specifications.

 Configuration for a minimal epsilon-predictor conv net.